 About Imagination Station

-Over the past five years, Imagination Station has grown dramatically with three new exhibitions, three new major exhibits, eight temporary exhibitions, summer camps, workshops and an expansion of its programmatic offerings.
+Over the past six years, Imagination Station has grown dramatically with three new exhibitions, three new major exhibits, nine temporary exhibitions, summer camps, workshops and an expansion of its programmatic offerings.
 Imagination Station has also forged new partnerships with businesses, organizations and educational institutions.